microsoft/Test-NetStack/README.md

 ## Synopsis

 Test-NetStack is a PowerShell-based testing tool that performs ICMP, TCP, and RDMA traffic testing of networks.

-leverages stress-testing utilities to identify potential network (fabric and host) instability.
+Test-NetStack can help identify potential network (fabric and host) misconfiguration or operational instability.

-Specifically, Test-NetStack can help you test native, synthetic, and hardware offloaded (RDMA) data paths for issues with:
+Test-NetStack can validate the various network data paths on Windows, testing native, synthetic, and hardware offloaded (RDMA) data paths for issues with:

 - Connectivity
 - Packet fragmention